 Figure 7.
 The scenario where a vehicle decelerates starts from a line segment with an initial speed Ux0, then enters a piral segment with length ds, and finally stops at the arc segment with radius Rc=1/κc. (this description is not clear.
 Can say: the most critical scenario is that a vehicle decelerates with an initial speed Ux0, finally stop at the red point)

-Now the task is to analyze the deceleration behavior at each path segment of Fig. 7.